-The village was proclaimed on 20 March 1885 and the village boundaries were formally notified in NSW government records on 25 November 1893.
+The village of Deepwater was proclaimed on 20 March 1885 and the village boundaries were formally notified in NSW government records on 25 November 1893.
 The village has a population of 323, with 489 people in the area.

 Deepwater is located 650 kilometres north west of Sydney on the New England Highway, the main inland route between Sydney, and Brisbane, the Queensland State capital.
 It was a station on the Main Northern Railway Line (now closed).

 The village is on the northern bank of the Deepwater River, a tributary of the Mole River.
 Deepwater Station was occupied in 1839 for the Windeyer brothers and by 1848 it covered 60,000 acres.
 Descendants of this district pioneer family still own the property.